Healthcare didn't miss digitization.

-So while the industry added software, it quietly pushed more work onto clinicians.
-Whether you're a psychologist in Stockholm, a neurologist at a specialist clinic or a family doctor in Amsterdam, you still spend 10–15 hours a week on operational work that doesn't help your patients and doesn't generate revenue.
+So every new system quietly added to the pile.
+Whether you're a psychologist in Stockholm, a neurologist at a specialist clinic, or a family doctor in Amsterdam, you still lose 10 to 15 hours a week to work that helps no patient and earns you nothing.

 Until now, healthcare software has been a tool.
 Something the practitioner operates.
 For the first time, software can do the work, not just organise it.
 Absorb operational complexity so the practitioner never has to.